Innovate or Execute

-So, do our employers really want us taking the processes they have paid dearly to implement and products they have scheduled out for the next 15 quarters and, individually, do something disruptive?
+So, do our employers want us taking the processes they have paid dearly to implement and products they have scheduled out for the next 15 quarters and, individually, do something disruptive?
 Every team member taking a risk to see what they can learn and then build on?

-Now, please don't think I am completely cynical.
+Now, please don’t think I am completely cynical.
 I do think that the board of directors and maybe even the C-level officers want to have innovative companies.
-I really believe that there needs to be parts of a company whose primary mission is to make the rest of the company obsolete.
+I believe that there needs to be a part of a company whose primary mission is to make the rest of the company obsolete.
 But those disruptive parts need to be small, isolated groups, kept out of the day-to-day delivery of the existing products or services.